Suryakant-Bharti/Important-Java-Concepts/_moreReadMe/generics/README.md

 ## Type Inference

 Type inference represents the Java compiler's ability to look at a method invocation and its corresponding declaration to check and determine the type argument(s).
 The inference algorithm checks the types of the arguments and, if available, assigned type is returned.
-Inference algorithms tries to find a specific type which can fullfill all type parameters.
+Inference algorithms tries to find a specific type which can fullfil all type parameters.

 Compiler generates unchecked conversion warning in-case type inference is not used.